palash25/best-practices-checklist/README.md

 - how to write idiomatic code in a particular language
 - what build systems / package managers to use and the best practices surrounding these aforementioned tools
 - how to good write unit/integration tests
-- different styles and idioms of a language
+- different styles, design patterns & idioms of a language
-- software design in general etc
 - new language section (if you find that the resources for your favourite language are missing feel free to create a new section and add them)

 **Note:** If you are adding a book to the list make sure that it is a free ebook.
 Amazon links to buy books will not be accepted.